MicrosoftDocs/bot-docs/articles/bot-design-pattern-task-automation.md

 > In this example, John chose to implement the logic for collecting the user's phone number
 > and date of birth by using two separate dialogs.
 > The approach not only simplifies the code required for each dialog, but also increases the odds of these
-> dialogs being useable by other scenarios in the future.
+> dialogs being usable by other scenarios in the future.

 The specification describes the `ResetPassword` dialog.